hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 our workshops and it's great for projects workshops use it.

 Twilio is giving every Hack Club member $100 worth of Twilio credit.
-This guide will walk you through the process if signing up for a Twilio Account.
+This guide will walk you through the process of signing up for a Twilio Account.

 ## Creating an Account